-- 1. Perform blank check at VDD = VDDmin.
+- 1. Perform blank check at VDD = VDDMIN.
 Report failure.
-The device may not be properly erased. - Program location with pulses and verify after each pulse at VDD = VDDP: where VDDP = VDD range required during programming (4.5V - 5.5V). - a) Programming condition:

-VPP = 13.0V to 13.25V

-VDD = VDDP = 4.5V to 5.5V

-VPP must be $\geq$ VDD + 7.25V to keep "programming mode" active.

-b) Verify condition:

-VDD = VDDP
+The device may not be properly erased. - Program location with pulses and verify after each pulse at VDD = VDDP: where VDDP = VDD range required during programming (4.5V - 5.5V). - a) Programming condition: VPP = 13.0V to 13.25V VDD = VDDP = 4.5V to 5.5V VPP must be $\geq VDD + 7.25V$ to keep "Programming mode" active. - b) Verify condition: VDD = VDDP

-$VPP \ge VDD + 7.5V$ but not to exceed 13.25V

-If location fails to program after "N" pulses, (suggested maximum program pulses of 8) then report error as a programming failure.
+VDD = VDDP $VPP \ge VDD + 7.5V$ but not to exceed 13.25V If location fails to program after "N" pulses (suggested maximum program pulses of 8), then report error as a programming failure.

-Note: Device must be verified at minimum and

-maximum specified operating voltages as

-specified in the data sheet.

-- Once location passes "Step 2", apply 11X overprogramming, i.e., apply 11 times the number of pulses that were required to program the location.
-This will guarantee a solid programming margin.
-The overprogramming should be made "software programmable" for easy updates. - 4.
+- Note: Device must be verified at minimum and maximum specified operating voltages as specified in the data sheet. - Once location passes "Step 2", apply 11X over programming (i.e., apply 11 times the number of pulses that were required to program the location).
+This will insure a solid programming margin.
+The over programming should be made "software programmable" for easy updates. - 4.
 Program all locations.

-- Verify all locations (using speed verify mode) at VDD = VDDmin - 6.
-Verify all locations at VDD = VDDmax - VDDmin is the minimum operating voltage spec. for the part.
-VDDmax is the maximum operating voltage spec. for the part.
+- 5. Verify all locations (using Speed Verify mode) at VDD = VDDMIN. - Verify all locations at VDD = VDDMAX.
+VDDMIN is the minimum operating voltage spec. for the part.
+VDDMAX is the maximum operating voltage spec. for the part.